Hiimus/veggie-time/README.md

 - Click on the deploy  tab, and then click on "connect to Github".
 - Search for your repository and connect to it.
 - Go to the settings tab and click on Reveal Config Vars further down the page.
-- Enter the variables that is contained in your env.pr file.
+- Enter the variables that are contained in your env.pr file.
 Your env.py file should contain the info mentioned above (IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME).
 4. Now you can add, commit and push the Procfile and requirements.txt.
 ```
     $ git add requirements.txt